- Browse Cases

-Sudanese general strike against Numeiri dictatorship, 1985
+Sudanese students, workers bring down Numeiri dictatorship, 1985

 The Sudan has a history of popular uprisings to depose oppressive or disagreeable governments, prior to the 1985 insurrection.
 In 1964 the October Revolution consisted of a widespread general strike led by the National Front for Professionals.
 The organization joined forces with political leaders to create the United National Front (UNF) and, along with dissident military leaders, this coalition succeeded in dissolving the Abbud regime and transitioning to civilian rule.
 Later, in August of 1983, schools throughout the capital of Khartoum closed as students protested poor social conditions in the city.

 In the years leading up to the 1985 strike campaign, several strikes took place in Khartoum, including a professionals strike in 1983 of judges and lawyers, who opposed President Numeiri’s instatement of Islamic sharia law, and a 1984 doctors’ strike calling for better pay and improved conditions in the health services.